-A way of describing something a bit worn, or well used.
+To say that something is a bit worn or well used.

 A method of saying that someone may be making lots of threats, but they are unlikely to carry them out.

 This term originated in the Royal Navy during the 19th Century.
-A regular meal at that time was a mixture of dried peas and eggs boiled in a bag, which was commonly known as a ‘dog’s body.’
-Today, the phrase is used to describe someone who does all the work.
+At that time, a regular meal was a mixture of dried peas and eggs boiled in a bag, which was commonly known as a 'dog's body.'
+Today, the phrase describes someone who does all the work.

-A phrase often used in restaurants when asking for a bag in which to take home the remains of your food.
+A phrase often used in restaurants when asking for a bag to take home the remains of your food.
 Supposedly, to give your dog a treat when you get back home.

 Originated as English Cockney rhyming slang that describes a telephone.
 So well used that this phrase has become used in everyday language.

 44. Call Your Dogs Off